Klaviyo vs Mailchimp for Ecommerce 2026: The Definitive Comparison

 | 50,000 | ~$720/mo | ~$410/mo |

-At smaller list sizes, pricing is comparable.
-As your list grows, Klaviyo becomes noticeably more expensive.
-But here's the critical nuance: Klaviyo doesn't gate features behind tiers.
-A store with 500 contacts on Klaviyo gets the same predictive analytics, segmentation, and automation tools as a store with 50,000.
-On Mailchimp, you need the Standard plan ($20/mo at 500 contacts) for useful automations and the Premium plan ($350+/mo) for advanced segmentation.
+Early on, they're practically the same price.
+But as your list grows, Klaviyo gets more expensive.
+Here's the nuance though: Klaviyo doesn't hide features behind paywalls.
+A store with 500 contacts gets access to the same predictive analytics, segmentation, and automation as a 50,000-contact store.
+Mailchimp?
+You need Standard for usable automations and Premium ($350+/mo) for anything advanced.

 Customer Support

-Klaviyo offers email and chat support on paid plans.
-Response times are generally good (within a few hours for chat).
-At higher spend levels, you get access to a dedicated customer success manager.
-The knowledge base and Klaviyo Academy (free courses) are excellent resources.
+Klaviyo offers email and chat on paid tiers.
+Chat responses usually come back within a few hours.
+Spend enough and you get a dedicated success manager.
+Plus, the knowledge base and Klaviyo Academy (free training) are genuinely useful.

 Mobile App

-Mailchimp's app is more polished, letting you create and send campaigns, view reports, and manage contacts on the go.
-It's genuinely useful for quick tasks.
+Mailchimp's app is polished.
+Create and send campaigns, check reports, manage contacts from your phone.
+Actually useful for quick work on the go.

-Klaviyo's app focuses on analytics and performance monitoring — you can check flow and campaign revenue, review key metrics, and get push notifications for important events.
-It's less of a creation tool and more of a monitoring dashboard.
+Klaviyo's app focuses on analytics — you track flow and campaign revenue, peek at metrics, get alerts when something important happens.
+More of a dashboard than a creation tool.

 Security & Compliance